NeueDarshan/simple_ConTeXt/README.md

 The file `context_environments.py` pointed to here under the `plugin_library` key simply checks that the start and stop tags match.

+Included in this package is a file `bracket_highlighter/metapost_settings.json` which I omit here for brevity, but it shows a basic setup to get BH to highlight some MetaPost/MetaFun 'brackets' too.

 ### Interface Files